cometbft/cometbft/.github/PULL_REQUEST_TEMPLATE.md

 created an issue that the team's had a chance to respond to, or had some discussion with the team prior to submitting substantial pull requests.
-The team can be reached via GitHub Discussions or the Cosmos Network Discord server in the #CometBFT channel.
+The team can be reached via GitHub Discussions or the Cosmos Network Discord server in the #cometbft channel.
 GitHub Discussions is preferred over Discord as it allows us to keep track of conversations topically. https://github.com/cometbft/cometbft/discussions